 Well, it seems to be full-blown flu season around here, and just about everyone I know is recovering from something unpleasant.
 Aaron, who almost never gets sick, is down and out, but still trying to power through his work week.
 I’m feeling the first inklings of an achy, tired, head cold and making it my mission to eat all the kale.
 This is not much different from other weeks though.

-Winter sickness aside, I wanted to share this Valentine’s-Day-appropriate (if that’s your thing), crazy simple, seriously delicious recipe for marzipan truffles.
+Winter sickness aside, I wanted to share this crazy simple, seriously delicious recipe for vegan marzipan truffles.
 It’s so easy, even those of us who are battling the flu can likely muster up the energy to make them.
-And we can thank my dad for the idea.
+And we can thank my dad for the idea!
 He emailed me last week with a link to a vegan marzipan recipe that was at least fifty percent processed white sugar and asked if I could come up with a healthier alternative.

 Ask and you shall receive!
 I get giddy when it comes to taking traditional recipes and health-ifying them, trying to find that sweet spot between decadent and energizing, as opposed to short-lived sugar high followed by need-to-take-a-nap.